 1) Go to your local mechanic.
 As part of their diagnostic fee, they will use a professional OBD2 scan tool to read the code and identify the cause.
 However, if you aren’t near a repair shop or haven’t yet established a relationship of trust with the shops in your area, this might not be the best option.

 2) Go to a nearby auto parts store.
 Most of these shops will give you an engine code readout for free.
 Again, if you break down in the middle of nowhere, this isn’t an option.
 There’s also a concern that these shops may have ulterior motives to upsell you on products you may or may not actually need after they interpret your check engine light for you.

-3) Get the FIXD car scanner to read your own codes.
+3) Read your own check engine light codes with or without a scanner.
+Checking codes manually can be done but, it’s tedious.
+Borrowing a scanner or buying one makes the process easier.
 There are many affordable engine light scanners available for everyday drivers that plug into your car’s OBD2 port to tell you what your check engine light means.
 FIXD is a great OBD2 scanner for Toyota because it can translate any Toyota check engine light into plain English directly on your smartphone.

 How the FIXD Check Engine Scanner Works